 Two weeks after notification, Town crews will begin flagging easements and identifying the boundaries.

 Orange flagging ribbon and orange metal flags identify boundaries.
 Blue and white striped ribbon is used for vegetation to be removed, and pink ribbon for vegetation to be pruned.

 Residents are encouraged to request meetings concerning vegetation that has been flagged for maintenance; call (919) 469-4090 or submit a request.

 Easement mowing is done by Town crews along with contract crews.
 Notification letters will identify who will be doing the scheduled maintenance.
 Contract crews will have a Town employee with them at all times to help with direction and to help assist residents with any last minute questions.

-Typical easements are 20-foot wide but in most cases; the easements will not be cut to full width in neighboring communities.
+Typical easements are 20 feet wide, but in most cases the easements will not be cut to full width.
 Selective vegetation will only be removed where access is needed for routine maintenance or where sewer line segments have been problem areas.
-These areas can consist of tree roots that have damaged the utility lines, and has caused environmental damage resulting from sewer overflows.
+These areas can consist of tree roots that have damaged the utility lines and caused environmental damage resulting from sewer overflows.